NuricoVicyyanto/plante/README.md

 <br>
 <hr>
-Collect pictures of your plants and I will give you a machine learning model to identify plants
+Collect pictures of your plants and I will give you a machine learning model to identify plants.

 let's contribute to my project !!!